l0gnes/lognes-lithium/README.md

-# lithium-lognes-lib
+# lognes-lithium
-A library for the Lithium bot to enhance functionality between other cogs
+Currently a testing repository for lithium cogs but in the future will hold some potentially useful cogs for different communities!